phoenixAja/take_home_thatch/README.md

 ### Todo list to make this Production ready ###
 * Add webpack for tree shaking
+* Update public/ (some places still have the defaults from create react app)
+* create a build to minify assets and deploy to server.
+* hook up CI/CD to run jest tests on PRs, tests must pass before merging to main
+* ARIA attributes to improve accessibility
+* could results from airtable be cached depending on how often the data changes?
+Do we need to worry about rate limiting?
+Add support for this if so.

+* Have code properly reviewed
+* create a dockerfile to containerize application and make it easy to deploy
+* setup AWS ECS/ ECR for deployment
+* configure DNS so that we have an accessible address for users.
+* setup HTTPS on deployed server for secure connections.
+* add a CSP to prevent XSS attacks
+* setup a CDN for distributed, quick access to bundle.
 * secret store / parameter store to handle deployment specific env variables
-* hook up CI/CD to run jest tests
 * setup real time error tracking tools such as sentry and integrate with slack ops channel
-* setup a CDN
-* ARIA attributes to improve accessibility
-* could results from airtable be cached depending on how often the data changes?

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+* before running npm start you need to add a .env file in the src/ with REACT_APP_AIRTABLE_API_KEY=<your airtable API key>

 ## Available Scripts